nice-game-hints/zniw-adventure/Fungilla/Pantry/soft.md

 All except one.

 ## Surely you don't mean...
 That's right.
-We're stealing a pillow from the elderly Nothronychus.
+We're stealing a pillow from her father, an elderly Nothronychus.

 # You snooze, you lose!
 You're really bad to the (dinosaur) bone, aren't you?
 Anyway, it's for a good cause; give it to the Navajodactylus.